gclen/abcs-of-data-science/_posts/2020-02-01-b-is-for-bias.md

 comments: true
 ---

 The term bias is used in a few different contexts within data science.
 When people mention bias they are typically referring to either the “bias-variance tradeoff” or “unjust bias”.
-I’ll primarily talk about unjust bias in this blog and will talk about tuning models/measuring model performance in later blogs.
+I’ll primarily talk about unjust bias in this blog.
+If you want to learn about the other kind of bias see ["K is for K-fold cross-validation"]({{ site.baseurl }}/blog/k-is-for-kfold-cross-validation).

 ### Bias-variance tradeoff